-3. Advanced Placement Exam
+3. Advanced Placement (AP) Exams

-- Students may receive credit for specific Advanced Placement (AP) exams as approved a. by the Curriculum Committee, A list of approved Advanced Placement Exams is published in the college catalog. - In order to receive AP credit, a student must submit the official AP Grade Report to b. the Admissions Office. - Once records are verified and eligibility determined, the student will receive the c. appropriate AP credit course equivalent.
-No grade will be given. - AP exam results may be used to determine a student's eligibility in select courses as d. specified in AR 4111.4. - d.
-Credit awarded through advanced placement may be used to satisfy graduation requirements toward the Associate degree, IGETC and CSU-GE breadth requirements. - AP credit will not apply toward financial aid nor can it be used to satisfy the e. residence requirement for graduation. - No fees will be charged for the processing and posting of AP credit. f.
+- a.
+Students may receive credit for AP exams as approved by the Curriculum Committee and published in the college catalog. - b.
+In order to receive AP credit, an official AP Score Report sent directly from the College Board must be submitted to the Admissions and Records Office. - c.
+Once records are verified and eligibility determined, the student's transcript shall be annotated to reflect that course credit was earned by examination.
+No grade will be given. - d.
+AP exam results may be used to determine a student's eligibility in select courses for placement purposes. - e.
+Credit awarded through AP exams may be used to satisfy SMC degree, area of emphasis, IGETC, or CSU-GE breadth requirements, as approved by the Curriculum Committee. - f.
+An acceptable AP score for IGETC or CSU GE equates to what is listed in the college catalog for certification purposes. - g.
+Course credit will not be granted where it duplicates previous college coursework. - h.
+AP credit will not apply toward financial aid eligibility nor can it be used to satisfy the 12-unit residency requirement for graduation. - i.
+No fees will be charged for the processing and posting of AP credit.

-4 International Baccalaureate (IB) Exam
+4 International Baccalaureate (IB) Exams